 What is Transfiguration?

 Transfiguration is a very precise and delicate branch of magic.
-It is the alteration of objects in our physical world.
+It is the alteration of objects in our physical world - that is to say, it is the change of one thing into another thing, from something into nothing, or nothing into something - via magic.
 This is not just an alteration of appearance, however, but of the molecular structure of an item as well.
 Transfiguration is a very dangerous form of magic, as it is very easy to mess up.
 Should transfiguration spells of any kind go wrong, they can lead to catastrophic situations.
 When you are working with the molecules of an object, you are changing its basic principles.
 If this energy or change gets displaced or unfocused, serious harm could befall you and those around you.
 Now, molecules are defined as a group of atoms that are bonded together to create chemical compounds.
 These chemical compounds are what create everything in our universe, living and unliving.
 Individual things have different molecular structures that define what they are!

 Transfiguration is one of the more scientific branches of magic, meaning there is a strict systematic approach in relation to the incantations and wand movements.
 This is why many people do not find transfiguration as rewarding as some other forms of magic.
 Most people have a hard time appreciating how particular it is and prefer things that aren’t quite as strict in principle.